tldr-pages/tldr/pages/common/flac.md

 `flac -d -o {{path/to/output.wav}} {{path/to/file.flac}}`

-- Test a flac file for correct encoding:
+- Test a flac file for the correct encoding:

 `flac -t {{path/to/file.flac}}`